 - Shirts must have no visible logos, such as those for sports teams, decorations, or names, other than that of University Academy. - Students may wear white or navy-blue t-shirts under their polo shirts. - Students must always tuck in their shirts. - Pants must be uniform type in either khaki or navy-blue. - Students must wear belts with pants that have belt loops.
-The Dress Code Policy does not permit "sagging" or baggy pants. - Female students may wear knee-length skirts, below-the-knee Capri pants, dresses, jumpers, or walking shorts (no more than 2 inches above the knee). - Tights must be white or navy-blue. - Leggings must be white or navy-blue. - Students may not wear caps/hats/hoods/headwear that interferes with the educational process. - Students may not wear flip-flops.
-Sandals must have an enclosed back. - During cold weather, white or navy-blue sweaters or sweatshirts are permissible.
-Upper School students must wear a collared uniform shirt underneath.
-Students may not wear jackets or coats during class. - Students may not wear large-hoop earrings, bangles, or excessive jewelry if deemed it interferes with the educational process. - University Academy students may not display offensive body art (tattoos). - University Academy students may not display body piercings other than ears, that interfere with the educational process, subject to the interpretation of Administration. - Student-athletes who have "lettered" at UA may wear their Letter Jackets.
+The Dress Code Policy does not permit "sagging" or baggy pants. - Students may wear knee-length skirts, below-the-knee Capri pants, dresses, jumpers, or walking shorts (no more than 2 inches above the knee). - Tights must be white or navy-blue. - Leggings must be white or navy-blue. - Students may not wear caps/hats/hoods/headwear that interferes with the educational process. - Students may not wear flip-flops.
+All shoes must have an enclosed back.
+Crocs are not allowed in the Upper school. - White or navy-blue sweaters or sweatshirts are permissible (no hoods).
+Students must wear a collared uniform shirt underneath.
+Students may not wear jackets or coats during class. - Students are allowed to wear "UA specific hoodies" as long as a collared shirt is worn under it. - Students may not wear large-hoop earrings, bangles, or excessive jewelry if deemed it interferes with the educational process. - University Academy students may not display body art (tattoos). - University Academy students may not display body piercings other than ears. - Student-athletes who have "lettered" at UA may wear their Letter Jackets.